-Georgia has two types of speeding laws: “absolute limits” and a “basic speeding law.”
-This article explains the differences between the two and the consequences of a speeding violation.
+Georgia has two types of speeding laws: "absolute limits" and a "basic speeding law."
+Below, we explain how the two types of speed limits work.

-There is no trick to how Georgia’s absolute speed limits work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you’ve violated the law.
+There is no trick to how Georgia's absolute speed limits (sometimes called "maximum speed limits") work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you've violated the law.
 Unless otherwise posted, the absolute speed limits are:

 The cost of a speeding ticket in Georgia depends on where the violation occurred, the amount by which the motorist exceeded the speed limit, and the motorist’s driving record.
 Generally, the maximum fines for a first speeding violation are:

-Speeding violations in highway work zones—which are misdemeanors of a “high and aggravated nature”—carry $100 to $2000 in fines and/or up to 12 months in jail.
+Speeding violations in highway work zones—misdemeanors of a "high and aggravated nature"—carry $100 to $2,000 in fines and/or up to 12 months in jail.

 For all speeding violations, the judge will impose various fees—in addition to the fine—that will substantially increase the final cost of the citation.
 And for anyone caught going at least 85 miles per hour (or at least 75 miles per hour on a two-lane roadway) there’s a “super speeder” fee of $200 that’s tacked onto the fine and other fees.
 Judges also have the option of ordering convicted motorists to complete a defensive driving course in addition to or in lieu of fines.